-- Continued review of potential claims to recover investor assets wrongfully misappropriated and/or fraudulently transferred; - Continued interviewing individuals, personnel and service providers involved with the Receivership Entities, including employees, vendors, investors, legal counsel, and other interested parties in order to ascertain locations of the properties, books, records, bank accounts and other assets of the Receivership Entities; - Responded to phone calls and written communications from investors, tenants, and other interested parties and/or their representatives and continued to update Receiver's website with case information and document filings.
+- Continued review of potential claims to recover investor assets wrongfully misappropriated and/or fraudulently transferred; - Successfully opposed efforts by certain investors (investors Richard Bentley, Joseph Alexander, and P&E Properties, LP) to leapfrog over the Court-mandated claims process in a parallel state court action, including filing a Response (Doc.
+87) to Motion for Clarification (Doc.
+84) and obtained an Order denying said Motion (Doc.
+96) from this Court; - Continued work to ascertain locations of the properties, books, records, bank accounts and other assets of the Receivership Entities; - Responded to phone calls and written communications from investors, tenants, prospective buyers and other interested parties and/or their representatives and continued to update Receiver's website with case information and document filings; - Communicated with investors regarding the Claims Process; and - Prepared and filed the Receiver's Fourth Interim Report on May 22, 2022 (Doc.
+81) which provided a comprehensive summary, analysis, and supporting documentation of the Receiver's preliminary observations, continuing investigation, and contemplated next steps;